PillowFishSticks/MP3-FeedMe/README.md

 ### Log in

 - The login page features a standard login form asking for username and password.
-- Validation for this form is handled in the back end and a flash message displays 'Welcome (username)'.
+- Validation for this form is handled in the back end and a flash message displays 'Nice to see you again (username)'.
-- Once logged in they are taken directly to their profile page.
+- Once logged in they are taken directly to their 'Your Recipes' page.

 ### Register